ghi-electronics/BrainPad-Docs/resources/dfu-files.md

 4. Under "Upgrade and Verify Action", click the "Choose..." button and select the DFU file you want to load.
 5. Click the "Upgrade" button.
 6. Click the "Leave DFU mode" button.

-## Creating DFU file
-If you have a DFU file to load then these steps are not necessary.
-For example, the BrainPad bootloader is already a DFU file.

-The instructions are slightly different depending on whether you are starting with a HEX file or a BIN file.

-### From HEX files
-1. Find and open "Dfu file manager" and select "I want to generate a DFU file".
-2. Click on "S19 or Hex..." button to select the hex file.
-3. Click "Generate..."
-4. You now have the DFU file!

-### From BIN files
-1. Find and open "Dfu file manager" and select "I want to generate a DFU file".
-2. Click on "Multi BIN..." button to select the bin file.
-3. Change the address to 08000000
-4. Click on the "Add to list >>" button then click the "OK" button.
-5. Click "Generate..."
-6. You now have the DFU file!